SubMob/BaseMob/README.md

 ## Install

-Multiplatform Settings is currently published to Maven Central, so add that to repositories.
+BaseMob is currently published to Maven Central, so add that to repositories.

 ```groovy
 repositories {